 The assets' estimated recoverable reserves, residual values, if any, useful lives and depreciation, amortization and depletion methods are reviewed periodically to ensure that the estimated recoverable reserves, residual values, periods and methods of depreciation, amortization and depletion are consistent with the expected pattern of economic benefits from items of property and equipment.
-If there is an indication that there has been a significant change in depreciation, amortization and depletion rate, useful life, or residual value of an asset, these are revised prospectively to reflect the new expectations.
+If there is an indication that there has been a significant change in depreciation, amortization and depletion are new expectations.